 The Sleeping PPC Giant: Apple

 Think hard for a second about what could possibly bring Google to its knees and reshape the paid search landscape.
 First thought that came to my mind… an act of God.
-In all seriousness though, I couldn’t really answer this question prior to reading this post by Laurie Sullivan.
 If Apple would exhibit the same technological savvy with a paid search platform that it is conducting with the iPhone and iPad, the possibilities for paid search could be endless.
 Would it bring Google down though?
 Probably not right away but it would be one heck of a battle and not some 3 round fight.
 I’m talking Ali – Frazier, Tyson – Holyfield (minus an ear of course), and other great bouts in history.
 But this is all speculation at this point.

 Passing the Google Analytics Test Just Got Harder

 Apparently Google thinks the Google Analytics certification test is too easy or maybe they just want people to fail so they have to retake and pay for another test.
 According to this post on the Google Analytics blog, test takers now have to achieve a passing score of 80% or higher rather than 75% which was the previous minimum passing score.
 I understand Google is trying to legitimize its certification test and make sure only those individuals most knowledgeable and worthy receive certification, but is there another underlying reason too?
 Prior to January 26th, a score of 78% would result in certification.
 Now a 78% results in retaking the test and shelling out another $50 to Google.
 Maybe their trying to get all the money they can before Apple launches a paid search platform.